Geontech/fins/docs/integration.md

 The FINS Nodeset JSON is detailed in a [section below](#Nodeset-Json-Schema), but here are some important notes:
 1. Choose a unique and descriptive value for the `name` key.
+2. The `is_app_nodeset` must be set to `true` to flag this Nodeset as Application-level.
-2. The `parameters` key contains constants that are propagated throughout the design with code generation, so set values that could potentially change as the design evolves or is adapted.
+3. The `parameters` key contains constants that are propagated throughout the design with code generation, so set values that could potentially change as the design evolves or is adapted.
 The `parameters` schema is located [here](parameters.md).
-3. The `nodes` key lists the FINS Nodes which will make up the Nodeset.
+4. The `nodes` key lists the FINS Nodes which will make up the Nodeset.
 To instantiate and connect nodes via JSON see the [Nodes JSON section](#Nodeset-Json-Schema:-Nodes).
-4. The `connections` key defines port connections between Nodes in the Nodeset.
+5. The `connections` key defines port connections between Nodes in the Nodeset.
 To instantiate and connect nodes via JSON see the [Connections JSON section](#Nodeset-Json-Schema:-Connections).
-5. The `[hdl_]port_exports` key defines which Node ports should be exported (become the external ports) from the Nodeset.
+6. The `[hdl_]port_exports` key defines which Node ports should be exported (become the external ports) from the Nodeset.
 If unset, all unconnected ports are exported from a Nodeset.

 The `fins` executable is used with the FINS Nodeset to run code generation.
 The standard "core" backend location is **./gen/core/**.
 The `fins` executable automatically detects differences in FINS Nodeset schemas.
 To generate the Application-level Nodeset, execute the following commands: